Last Updated on February 4, 2021 by Jim Ferri

 Compensation for Luggage

-If your registered luggage is lost, delayed, or damaged you may be entitled to be compensated up to about €1220 by the airline (if, of course, the damage wasn’t caused by an inherent defect in the luggage itself).
+When your registered luggage is lost, delayed, or damaged you may also be entitled to compensation up to about €1220.
+The key, however, is the damage wasn’t caused by an inherent defect in the luggage itself.

 If you’re carrying expensive items in your luggage you may be able to obtain a compensation limit higher than the aforementioned, but only if you make a special declaration in advance to the airline, at the latest during check-in.
 The EU recommends that you take out private travel insurance on your valuables.